wvankoppen/Knowledge/Presentations/Stage management.md

   - NgRx Store
   - NgRx ComponentStore

-- Sketch app, think in components
+- Steps for improving architecture:
-- Create a hierarchical module tree
+  - Design app hierarchy (with module tree and routing)
+  - Which state is needed where? (think about ownership)
+  - Module-owned state:
-- Design state modules that use Store.
-Use the hierarchy
+    - Use state scope to identify state modules
-- If your state is mutable, check whether you can make it immutable.
-If it cannot, eg leaflet, thats fine.
+    - If your state is mutable, check whether you can make it immutable (for Store).
+If it cannot, eg leaflet, that's fine.
-  - Use scope to draw boundaries between state modules
-  - Stick with state with long lifespan for now in which module is owner
+      - For immutable state, use a Service.
+    - If you need cyclic data, create it in a selector or pipe
-  - For state that the component needs to be the owner, consider componentstore or a service
+  - For owner = component, consider ComponentStore or a service

 # State